 You have to read the product description carefully, though, because many of those available have the floss colors printed.
 The one I recommend you invest in is the DMC Color Card containing the actual floss threads.

 Another good investment is an OttLite or other lamp that simulates daylight.
 Colors look differently under a standard lamp than they do under these lights.
 I’ve actually found two different colors wound on the same bobbin, because I was using a regular lamp when I did it.
-Besides being easier on your eyes, it actually makes that much of a difference when viewing colors.
+Besides being easier on your eyes, it actually makes a big difference when viewing colors.

 I believe people choose colors that they are drawn to.
 I personally try to group cools with cools and neutrals; warms with warms and neutral.
 A cool color has blue undertones, while warms have yellow undertones.
 Neutrals have no identifiable undertone and go with everything.